IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages_UL/tutorial_dimensionality_reduction.md

 <h3>Background</h3>
 <i>Dimensional reduction</i> is a common unsupervised learning approach.
 It reduces the number of features (input variables) to a manageable size, whilst ensuring that the remaining data is meaningful.
-Sometimes the number of input variables is too high or addes little value to the model.
+Sometimes the number of input variables is too high or adds little value to the model.
 Further, more features make the modelling more complex - sometimes unncessarily complex.
 Hence, <i>dimensional reduction</i> addresses this issue.

 <h3>Main</h3>
 <i>Dimensional reduction</i> is commonly used during the stage of preprocessing data stage.
-The following are examples of <i>dimensional reduction</i> methods:
+The following are examples of <i>dimensional reduction</i> methods (found e.g. via scikit-learn) are:

+- Decomposition algorithms
+-- Principal Component Analysis
+-- Kernel Principal Component Analysis
+-- Non-Negative Matrix Factorization
+-- Singular Value Decomposition
+- Manifold learning algorithms
+-- t-Distributed Stochastic Neighbor Embedding
+-- Spectral Embedding
+-- Locally Linear Embedding
+- Discriminant Analysis
+-- Linear Discriminant Analysis

 <h3>Advantages and Disadvatanges</h3>